 - If you like your hummus to be ultra smooth, first blend the tahini, garlic, lemon juice, and water.
 This helps reduce the garlic into super tiny pieces that easily spread throughout the entire hummus.
 After this combination is smooth, add the remaining ingredients and blend away!

 - Add toppings!
 I love to add tomatoes (more acidity), olive oil, fresh basil, and more crumbled feta on top before serving.
+A dash of paprika or any extra flavors you love are great, too.
 The presentation is beautiful, and it adds that extra punch of flavor to really wow your guests.

 - Feel free to change it up a bit.
-Roast the garlic before adding it to add a deeper, richer flavor.
+Roast the garlic (maybe with some onion slices?) before adding it to add a deeper, richer flavor.
 Blend roasted red peppers into the mixture to add a kick of heat!

 - Blue Cheese Buffalo Chicken Dip